Fusion is the first safe bulk bag with NO sewing in the product containment area

 So we went to the best chemical supplier we knew, Dow Chemical, and asked for their help.
 Dow created a special formula that would be bond to the woven fabric and then would bond with the necessary strength to itself.
 This produced the first successful strength test in August of 2013.
 Once this test was successful, we knew that there was an achievable goal of building bags without sewing that would have the needed tremendous strength to withstand the requirement of five times 2,200 or 11,000 pounds without failure.

 The next three years involved creating the equipment to create these bonds.
 There wasn’t any equipment on the shelf that would do what we needed it to do.
 Therefore, every step in the process had to be invented, designed, and produced in house.
-There were many, many missteps along the way.
+There were many, many challenges along the way, but we never gave up.

 By January of 2016, AmeriGlobe believed it was ready.
 We had the equipment, the design, and a willing customer.
 Unfortunately, we had never considered that there were aspects of the fabric specifications that were critical to us but had not required tight tolerances for standard bulk bags.
 Our suppliers had not built controls sophisticated enough to give us consistent enough materials to allow for the necessary reliable results.
 The strength fo the bags were varying by over 100% from the low side to the high side.